MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 - [Automate your deployments with Azure DevOps](/training/modules/deploy-nodejs/).

-## Other considerations
+### Other considerations

-Customers often need help with managing, maintaining, and delivering the expected business (and to the IT organization) outcomes for the services that IT provides.
+Customers often need help managing, maintaining, and delivering the expected business outcomes for IT services.
 Monitoring is considered core to managing infrastructure and the business, focusing on measuring service quality and customer experience.

-To achieve those goals, lay the groundwork using ITSM in conjunction with DevOps, which will help the monitoring team mature how they manage, deliver, and support the monitoring service.
+To achieve those goals, lay the groundwork using IT Service Management (ITSM) with DevOps, which will help the monitoring team mature how they manage, deliver, and support the monitoring service.
 Adopting an ITSM framework allows the monitoring team to function as a provider and gain recognition as a trusted business enabler by aligning with the strategic goals and needs of the organization.

-Review the following to understand the updates made to the most popular ITSM framework [`ITIL 4 and the Cloud` white paper](https://www.axelos.com/case-studies-and-white-papers/itil-4-and-the-cloud), which focuses on joining existing ITIL guidance with best practices from DevOps, agile and lean approaches.
-Also, consider the [IT4IT reference architecture](https://www.opengroup.org/it4it) that delivers an alternative blueprint for transforming IT using a process-agnostic framework.
+Consider the [IT4IT reference architecture](https://www.opengroup.org/it4it) that delivers an alternative blueprint for transforming IT using a process-agnostic framework.

 ## Learn more